 Student Union room 204

 The Vice Chancellor for Student Affairs will notify individuals of the final decision in accordance with Regents’ Policy.
-To see Board of Regents Policy and University Regulation on Services for Students with Disabilities, go to:
+Go to the Board of Regents website to see the Board of Regents Policy and University Regulation on Services for Students with Disabilities.